The Worst Moving Companies: Tips To Spot Bad Movers

-When screening movers you should always ask for their DOT number, and once you have it you can enter it into the Federal Motor Carrier Safety Administration’s (FMCSA) SAFER System website, after which you’ll have access to tons of information like:
+When screening movers, always ask for their DOT number.
+Once you have it, you can enter it into the Federal Motor Carrier Safety Administration’s (FMCSA) SAFER System website, after which you’ll have access to tons of information, including:

 - Their address